charlesfrye/charlesfrye.github.io/_posts/2021-12-31-aoc-rust-haskell.markdown

 from the computer's perspective.
-If a function would only be called once, why not inline it and save the extra weight of borrowing or of specifying additonal types?
+If a function would only be called once, why not inline it and save the extra weight of borrowing or of specifying additional types?

 Outside of specialized, highly performance-sensitive contexts, I think this is a bad instinct.